Defining and Describing Media Psychology

 New and Changing Opportunity

 In 1998, Dr. Lilli Friedland and I co-chaired the APA’s Division 46 (Media Psychology) Task Force Study researching media psychology and technology.
-We used Delphi methodology to survey a wide variety of experts.
+We used a Delphi methodology to survey a wide variety of experts.
 An executive summary of the study is available on the APA Division 46 website.
-Research revealed twelve major areas in which media psychology is fundamental:
+The research revealed 12 major areas in which media psychology is fundamental:

 1. Writing about media or performing as expert guests on various media